-With more than 660 million internet users in China, having an online presence in order to attract potential Chinese guests for your hotel is a must have.
+With more than 660 million internet users in China, having an online presence in order to attract potential Chinese guests to your hotel is a must-have.
 The easiest way to build an online presence is to own a website, especially respecting several steps if you decide to create a website from scratch.
 But not any website can fit in the room.
 It should showcase few features that will greatly appeal to the Chinese high-end customer:

 - A nice “feel-and-touch” website

 - A website translated in Chinese (China ranks 47th/100 in EF English Proficiency index)

 - High-quality pictures and videos to emphasise brand storytelling